Return to Index

 - Punctal plugs—In some cases, it may be helpful to place a tiny plug called a punctal plug in the tear drainage ducts on the eyelids.
 These devices help the tears that are produced naturally to remain on the surface of the eye longer.
 The ophthalmologist can insert the plug in the office.
 It is a quick and painless procedure.
 Often, your doctor will try placing temporary plugs to make sure they work well for you before placing permanent ones.
 However, even permanent ones can be removed if necessary.
 Your doctor may also choose to permanently close your tear drainage hole with a laser or cautery.

 - Prescription eye drops—Cyclosporine eye drops are occasionally used to help your eye make more tears.
-This is a prescription medication that must be taken twice per day, every day.
 It usually takes several weeks to months to notice an improvement.

-- Oral nutritional supplements—Some studies support supplementation of omega-3 fatty acids and other nutrients to help patients with dry eyes.
+- Oral nutritional supplements—Some studies support supplementation of omega-3 fatty acids and other nutrients to help people with dry eyes.

 - Try to avoid very dry environments—Furnaces and air conditioning can dry the air, which can evaporate tears too quickly.
 You may want to use a humidifier, which is a machine that puts moisture back into the air to prevent dry eyes.

 - Dusty and smoky areas can worsen symptoms—If possible, limit time spent in these areas.